Make-School-Courses/FEW-1.1-Web-Foundations/02 - HTML Strategies/README.md

   - section, article, aside, nav, header, footer
 - Draw a picture of a page that includes sections
 - Markup the examples using sectional tags

+## Challenges

+Take a look at the files listed below and mark them up to the best of your ability.

+- Challenges 1 - 5
+-

 ## After Class